 There are three subtypes of Lyme disease.

 The third type of LD, late Lyme disease tends to be slightly more common in children and older adults.

 The symptoms of Lyme disease may differ, depending on whether a person has early LD or late LD.
-The trademark feature of Lyme disease is the erythema migrans rash.
-This is a distinctive skin irritation shaped like a bull’s eye, and its presence is proof of of LD.
+The trademark feature of Lyme disease is the erythema migrans rash, a distinctive skin irritation shaped like a bull’s eye.
+Its presence is proof of LD.
 This rash usually appears at the site of a tick bite, but can appear elsewhere on the body.